Interview with Carrie Oliver about Artisan Beef

-If you think about it, the way we currently buy meat is a bit absurd.
+If you think about it, how we currently buy meat is absurd.
 Would we buy ice cream with no idea what flavor it is?
 Would we be willing to choose our apples from a big barrel while wearing a blindfold?
 Why are we willing to buy mystery beef?

-Fact: there are some 800,000 beef cattle ranches in North America raising hundreds, perhaps thousands of different breeds and diet combinations.
+Fact: some 800,000 beef cattle ranches in North America are raising hundreds, perhaps thousands of different breeds and diet combinations.
 Highland, Hereford, Limousin, Angus, Charolais or various crossbreeds - at your local supermarket they can all jumbled together and labeled "Choice" or whatever.
 Just like the varieties of apples and the orchards that produce them, they taste different.
-Unfortunately, with supermarket beef you have no information to help you pick the ones that you like best.
+Unfortunately, with supermarket beef, you have no information to help you pick the ones that you like best.

 Have you ever had that experience where this week's steak isn't as good as the one you bought from the same store last week?
 I call this The Great Supermarket Lottery.

-One of the best reasons to know the origins of your beef is that it can tell you something about how it is going to taste.
-Further, if you happen to like that particular flavor and texture, you know where to go to buy more of it.
+One of the best reasons to know the origins of your beef is that it can tell you how it will taste.
+Further, if you like that particular flavor and texture, you know where to buy more of it.
 You can also decide which farms and butchers you want to support - ones whose farming practices and animal husbandry you believe in.

 I see more and more supermarket fish departments required to label where their fish comes from.
 I wonder why they are not doing the same with our meat and if there will be a day sometime soon when they have to?

 In 2009 the USDA started to require the country or countries of origin to be included on the labels of some fresh beef products (known as COOL).
-I suspect this was well intentioned but it really doesn't tell you much about the quality or flavor of the beef.
+I suspect this was well-intentioned, but it doesn't tell you much about the quality or flavor of the beef.

-Do the butchers at supermarkets even know any of the history of the beef they are selling?
+Do the butchers at supermarkets even know the history of the beef they sell?
 Is the breed or ranch marked on the boxes it's shipped in?

-For the most part I don't think so, no. The majority of stores are selling what is known as "boxed beef" or "shelf-ready" beef.
+For the most part, I don't think so, no. Most stores are selling what is known as "boxed beef" or"shelf-ready" beef.
 Some might specify a particular grade, brand name, grass-fed, or organic but very few can name the farm, breed, region, diet, etc.

-With boxed beef, processors seal major cuts (such as the whole Rib-Eye primal) in plastic bags and pack them into cardboard boxes.
+Processors seal major cuts (such as the whole Rib-Eye primal) with boxed beef in plastic bags and pack them into cardboard boxes.
 When the boxes arrive at the store, a meat cutter cuts them into individual steaks or roasts and packages them for sale.
-Many stores even skip this step and simply order pre-packaged steaks, roasts, and ground beef from large processors.
+Many stores even skip this step and order pre-packaged steaks, roasts, and ground beef from large processors.

 Fortunately, some smart purveyors are responding to consumer requests for transparency.
-I encourage everyone to ask the name of the ranch, feed lot, breed, diet, and aging technique and whether the cattle were raised without growth hormones and preventative antibiotics.
-The more we ask these questions, the more people will be able to answer them.
+I encourage everyone to ask the name of the ranch, feedlot, breed, diet, and aging technique, and whether the cattle were raised without growth hormones and preventative antibiotics.
+The more we ask these questions, the more people can answer them.
 I've created a guide with additional questions that I use to find Artisan Beef, too.